Chaoticka/crackerjacks/What-to-check-before-a-pull-request.md

 This is our [resource loader](https://github.com/Ciphey/Ciphey/wiki/Extending-Ciphey#resourceloader).
 You don't need to know much about it, other than it allows you to select resources without memorising weird file paths.

 **Make sure to bump up the version of CipheyDists in your fork when we push a release to CipheyDists**

+# Mathematical Functions

+Do you have a generic mathematical function like `modInv` (Modular Inverse)?
+Do you think this will come up again in another cracker / decoder?

+Add it to our small maths library [https://github.com/Ciphey/Ciphey/blob/master/ciphey/mathsHelper.py](https://github.com/Ciphey/Ciphey/blob/master/ciphey/mathsHelper.py).